vregidor/CAS-ADS/Final Project/README.md

 From 2026:

 * PSA will be removed 🔄
-* Incentives to keep open positions will rise ✅
+* Incentives to take positions will rise ✅

 This project evaluates if this change could **generate additional profits**. 🚀